Code-Institute-Submissions/ciaran-toner-code-devs.io/README.md

   To help me get a better understanding of CSS I used 3 resources.
 CSS tricks https://css-tricks.com/snippets/css/complete-guide-grid/
   Jen Simmons https://jensimmons.com  CSS grid & design W3 Schools, for basic syntax & infornation

+# Site & media

+The main page link is https://ciaran-toner.github.io/first-milestone-project/

+To access images of the site you can find them in the media folder.